 Where to Eat in Trento

 I feel like I spent a good portion of my time in between sessions eating!
-We were treated to some great places for lunch and, of course, I visited some different areas on my own.
-Also, of course, I didn’t have my camera on me all the time so when I actually went back to look at my photos I only got a really nice photo of one of my meals… Oops!
+We were treated to some great places for lunch and I visited some different areas on my own.
+Also, I didn’t have my camera on me all the time so when I actually went back to look at my photos I only got a really nice photo of one of my meals… Oops!

 Ristorante Osio Grigio